floriandiud/facebook-group-members-scraper/README.md

 # Facebook Group Members Scraper

 Script to scrape Facebook group members and export them into a CSV file.
+Works in the browser, without installing an extension or using a proxy.
+Just copy paste the script in your Chrome console.

 ## How to run the script

  1. Go to a Facebook group page
  1. Open Chrome Developer Console
  1. Copy Paste the following code into the console.
 It will add a "Download 0 members" button
- 1. Click on the "Members" tab of the group page
+ 1. Click on the "People" tab of the group page
  1. Scroll to load new members that will get catch by the script and update the button count
  1. Once done, click on the "Download X members" button to download the generated CSV file